What is a Conversion(eCommerce)?

-Overall conversion rate measures the most top-level measurement of onsite conversions.
+Overall conversion rate measures the topmost level measurement of onsite conversions.
 It gives the big picture of the marketing performance with purchase as the final purpose.
-Measure all the marketing activities and evaluate the general performance of the website through the overall eCommerce website conversion rates.
+Measure all the marketing activities and evaluate the website's general performance through the overall eCommerce website conversion rates.

 Formula: (Total purchases/Total number of website visitors)*100

 It is essential to consistently check the landing pages' performance when running multiple landing pages and A/B testing them.
 It helps in tracking the performance of the best landing pages.